LedgerHQ/app-trustchain/doc/COMMANDS.md

 | var | 0x9000 | `TRUSTED PROPERTIES` |

 ## SET_TRUSTED_MEMBER
-Set the trusted member to use to verify block informations.
+Set the trusted member to use to verify block information.
 The trusted member must have been created during the current signer session.

 **Note: This command will fail if the device is not currently in a signing session.**